WelkinU/ThreadedVideoLoader/README.md

 Basic multi-threaded wrapper of OpenCV's VideoCapture that behaves like a list.

 ## Functionality
-* Loading from (almost) anything: Videos, Webcams, RTSP stream, HTTP stream
+* Loading from (almost) anything: Video Files, Webcams, RTSP Stream, HTTP Stream
 * Easy iteration over video frames, particularly if iterating multiple times.
 * Easy indexing/slicing of videos with [ ] operator (not currently supported for video streams)
 * Loading in background thread by default.
 Alternatively you can pre-cache frames for faster repeated execution.